what is upscaling

 When you capture footage at these resolutions using a camera with corresponding sensor capabilities, no additional processing is required because each pixel has been captured natively by the device.

-Upscaled content: On the other hand, when you upscale lower-resolution footage (e.g., from SD to HD), you are essentially creating artificial detail by estimating what additional pixels should look like based on neighboring information within an image frame.
+Upscaled content: On the other hand, when you upscale lower-resolution footage (e.g., from SD to HD), you are essentially creating artificial detail by estimating what additional pixels should look like based on the surrounding pixels in the frame.

-While this is not as accurate as native high-resolution capture methods (due to interpolation algorithm errors inherent in the estimation processes), this upscaling process produces a higher resolution video that can look great on an HD television, 4k TV or Blu Ray player.
+While this isn’t as accurate as native high-resolution capture methods, this upscaling process produces a higher-resolution video that can look great on an HD television, 4k TV, or Blu-Ray player.

 How Does Upscaling Work?